Cummins India Seeks Shareholder Approval for Director Appointments and Additional Related Party Transactions

 2. Ms. Vibha Paul Rishi: Nominated as a Non-Executive Independent Director for a five-year term.
 Ms. Rishi is a marketing specialist with international experience, including a 17-year tenure with PepsiCo.

 Both directors were initially appointed as Additional Directors by the Board on August 9, 2025.
-The company will conduct remote e-voting from September 8, 2025, to October 7, 2025, with August 29, 2025, as the cut-off date for determining eligible shareholders.
+The company plans to conduct remote e-voting from September 8, 2025, to October 7, 2025, with August 29, 2025, as the cut-off date for determining eligible shareholders.

 Tax Penalty